cchaonie/practice/packages/ccn/README.md

 1. Full name length must be bigger than the surname length
 2. The max surname length is 5
+3. The max first name length is 3

 ## This repo is based on [chinese-random-name](https://github.com/XadillaX/chinese-random-name), thanks to [XadillaX](https://github.com/XadillaX)